Dearie-cyber/Stage-2-HNG/README.md

 - The API assumes that each person has a unique identifier (user_id) for read, update, and delete operations.

-- Error handling and validation of input data are simplified in this example.
+- Error handling and validation of inPATCH data are simplified in this example.

 - No authentication or authorization mechanisms are implemented in this version.